 This study provides important guidance for agencies regarding present approaches to crime hot spots.
 It responds to the President’s Task Force (p.
 40) conclusion that “Police interventions must be implemented with strong policies and training in place, rooted in an understanding of procedural justice.”
 The project identifies whether the use of procedural justice training can enhance both the crime control effectiveness of hot spots policing, and its ability to achieve effectiveness while encouraging positive legitimacy evaluations.
 The study also serves as an important next step in integrating evidence-based practices in hot spots policing with knowledge about the ways in which police can increase levels of procedural justice to enhance citizen perceptions of police legitimacy.

-The study is underway with a multi-site trial in 3 phases to address 2 key questions: Can the development of a hot spots policing program with a strong procedural justice (PJ) component affect officer behavior and enhance citizen perceptions of police legitimacy?
+The study is underway with a multi-site trial in 3 phases to address two key questions: Can the development of a hot spots policing program with a strong procedural justice (PJ) component affect officer behavior and enhance citizen perceptions of police legitimacy?
 Can the program improve the effectiveness of hot spots policing, leading to greater long-term crime reduction?
 40-50 crime hot spots in 4 agencies (160-200 total) have been identified and divided between a standard hot spots policing condition and an enhancing PJ in hot spots condition.
 Outcomes are being measured with systematic social observations, official crime data, in-person resident surveys and surveys of individuals who have had police contact.
-The study sites are: Tucson AZ, Cambridge, MA, Houston, TX, and Indianapolis, IN.
+The study sites are: Tucson AZ; Cambridge, MA; Houston, TX; and Indianapolis, IN.

-This project is funded by The Laura and John Arnold Foundation.
+This project is funded by Arnold Ventures.
 Study partners include: Dr. Cody Telep at Arizona State University, Dr. David Weisburd at George Mason University, and Dr. Anthony Braga at Northeastern University.

 Senior Research Associate